 Due to the presence of hydroxytyrosol and related compounds, kalamata olives exhibit antioxidant properties.
 Hydroxytyrosol is just below gallic acid and is 10 times more powerful than green tea in terms of antioxidant potential.

 Hence, consuming olives can prevent damage caused by oxidative stress and eliminate heavy metal ions and toxic intermediates from your body (2).
-These chemical species could cause organ damage and give rise to diabetes, cardiovascular disorders, and, in some cases, cancer.
+Both oxidative stress and these chemical compounds could cause organ damage and give rise to diabetes, cardiovascular disorders, and, in some cases, cancer.

 2. Aid Weight Loss

 The phytochemicals in these olives help in preventing the accumulation of lipids and fats in your body.
-Kalamata olives prevent the peroxidation of LDL cholesterol with their antioxidant activity.
+Kalamata olives prevent the peroxidation of LDL (bad cholesterol) with their antioxidant activity.
 They also assist in maintaining optimal HDL (good cholesterol) levels in your body.

 Kalamata olives provide antioxidant enzymes to the adipose tissues, preventing oxidative damage or inflammation.
 With the adipose tissue and lipid breakdown in check, there wouldn’t be unnecessary weight gain and hedonic hunger pangs.

 Yes, olives do have fats, but they are the healthy monounsaturated kind.
-So, your heart is still fine if you binge on these olives.
+So, kalamata olives are still a heart-healthy food when consumed in moderation.
 Your blood vessels would also be free from cholesterol deposition and hence stay protected from atherosclerosis, ischemic attack, and related disorders (2).

 3. Prevent Neurodegenerative Disorders